For safety and insurance purposes, the minimum age for hiring and riding an e-bike within the Leeds City Bikes service is 16.

 Aims

-• create a network of e-bikes available from docking stations located at close intervals for convenience
+- has a network of e-bikes available from docking stations located at close intervals for convenience

-• provide an accessible and cost-effective travel option
+- offers an accessible and cost-effective travel option

-• complement the dedicated cycleways that have been built across Leeds, offering safer routes for everyday cycling
+- located close to dedicated cycleways that have been built across Leeds, offering safer routes for everyday cycling

-• work closely with accessibility groups to ensure the bikes and docking stations will be available to as many users as possible
+- work closely with accessibility groups to ensure the bikes and docking stations will be available to as many users as possible

 Benefits

-There are many benefits to the service, which will:
+There are many benefits to the service:

-• enable people to access the amenities they need, from places of work, education, shopping, and leisure destinations without the need for a car
+- enable people to access the amenities they need, from places of work, education, shopping, and leisure destinations without the need for a car

-• provide an easier access point compared to conventional bike ownership, especially for larger families or shared households, where cycle storage is limited
+- provide an easier access point compared to conventional bike ownership, especially for larger families or shared households, where cycle storage is limited

-• provide travel for commuting, with the extra electrical assist power requiring less effort and allowing users to arrive at work quicker, as fresh as when they left the house
+- provide travel for commuting, with the extra electrical assist power requiring less effort and allowing users to arrive at work quicker, as fresh as when they left the house

-• be designed for everyday cyclists, with a basket on the front for larger baggage and a rear rack (to support extra baggage) with bungee straps to secure
+- be designed for everyday cyclists, with a basket on the front for larger baggage and a rear rack (to support extra baggage) with bungee straps to secure

 Beryl bikes and app